Tips to deal with fruit fly nuisance

-- Imbalance of materials – a mixture of materials high in carbon (Browns) and nitrogen (Greens) is recommended for active composting.
+• Imbalance of materials - a mixture of materials that are rich in carbon (paper, cardboard, dead leaves, woody garden waste) and nitrogen (food waste, fresh green garden waste) is recommended for active composting.
 Aim for roughly half and half of both.
+Carbon-rich materials are often referred to as Browns and nitrogen-rich materials as Greens.

-- Poorly-covered nitrogen-rich materials (Greens) – bury smelly foods in the compost, wrapped in newspaper if possible.
-Create a covering layer over the top to capture smells.
-This can include straw, sawdust, wood chips, soil or mature compost.
+• Poorly-covered nitrogen-rich materials (Greens) - wrap smelly foods in newspaper and bury them underneath the top layer of compost.
+Create a covering layer over the top of the compost to capture smells.
+This layer can include straw, sawdust, wood chips, dead leaves, soil or mature compost.
 A fly-proof mesh over the top of the contents will keep flies out while allowing air in.

 A word about fruit waste